Advanced Class: 5.45 – 6.30 pm

 We would like to encourage our students, where possible, to now return to in-person training.
 We are keen for the children to return to a more normal lifestyle, and direct human interaction with their classmates is part of this, and is important for their mental health.

 Please remember that the Zoom classes will continue to run indefinitely, and are available as an alternative means of accessing the class for anyone who is unable to attend in person.

 It remains the parent/guardian’s responsibility to decide whether it is best for their child to attend class at Claremont, or if it would be better for them to attend the class on Zoom.
 Please remember that your decision can affect the safety of your family members, as well as those of everyone else in class.

 We ask that persons who have been told that they are in any of the “at-risk” categories use their own discretion about whether their children should continue to use the Zoom classes, even when they have received both doses of the vaccine.

 If your child has any symptoms of Covid-19, or you have been told that they should self-isolate, they MUST NOT attend class.

 In order to attend class at Claremont, you will need to book a place for the term in advance.
-(Class spaces will be limited to 12 persons, and where a class is oversubscribed, priority will be given to the children who have been training for the longest period of time).
+(Initially spaces will be limited at the current level, and this will be gradually increased over the summer of 2021.
+Where a class is oversubscribed, priority will be given to the children who have been training for the longest period of time).
 This is done by contacting email@example.com to book your child’s place.
 If the class is full, your child may be able to attend class on a different day.
 If you haven’t pre-booked, your child will not be able to train at Claremont.
 In this case your child can still join the class using Zoom.

 If your child will be unable to attend a booked class, please notify the Instructors as soon as possible, in order to make space for others.